-Commencement of Construction Activities - the initial disturbance of soils associated with clearing, grading, or excavating activities as well as support activities related to a construction site.
+Commencement of Construction Activities - the initial disturbance of soils associated with clearing, grading, or excavating activities, as well as, support activities related to a construction site.

-Common Plan of Development - a contiguous (sharing a boundary or edge; adjacent; touching) area where multiple separate and distinct construction activities may be taking place at different times on different schedules under one plan.
-Such a plan might consist of many small projects (e.g., a common plan of development for a residential subdivision might lay out the streets, house lots, and areas for parks, schools, commercial and industrial development that the developer plans to build or sell to others for development.)
+Common Plan of Development - a contiguous (sharing a boundary or edge; adjacent; touching) area where multiple separate and distinct construction activities may occur at different times at different schedules under one plan.
+Such a plan might consist of small projects (e.g., a common plan of development for a commercial development may include lots that the developer plans to build or sell to others for development.).
 All these areas would remain part of the common plan of development or sale.
-The following items can be used as guidance for deciding what might or might not be considered a Common Plan of Development or Sale:
+The following examples can be used as guidance for deciding what might or might not be considered a "Common Plan of Development or Sale:"

-If a smaller project is part of a large common plan of development or sale that collectively will disturb five or more acres (e.g., the project is being built on 6 half-acre residential lots in a 10-acre development or put in a fast food restaurant on a 3/4 acre pad that is part of a 20 acre retail center) permit coverage is needed.
+Coverage under this permit is required if a project is part of a common plan of development or sale that collectively will disturb one acre but less than five acres (e.g., construction of a fast food restaurant on a /4 acre pad that is part of a 3 acre retail center requires permit coverage).

-If a small portion of the original common plan of development remains undeveloped and there has been a period of time where there is no on-going construction activities (i.e., all areas are either undisturbed or have been finally stabilized), re-evaluate the original project based on the acreage remaining from the original "common plan."
-If less than five but more than one acre remains to build out the original "common plan", coverage under this permit may not be required.
-However, compliance with the terms and conditions of the Small Construction General Permit is required.
-If less than one acre remains of the original common plan, the individual project may be treated as a part of a less than one acre development and no permit would be required.
+If a small portion of the original common plan of development remains undeveloped and there has been a period of time in which there has been no occurrence of on-going construction activities (i.e., all areas are either undisturbed or have been finally stabilized), then the remaining acreage of the original common plan of development may be reevaluated.
+If one acre but less than five acres of the original common plan of development remains for construction, the project would require coverage under this permit.
+No permit would be required for the project if less than one acre of the original common plan remained.